 Embedded content from other websites:

 Articles and photos by others on this site may include embedded content.
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
 We do not approve or support any advertising associated with embedded content, which is often unknown to us.
-None of our information and records provided on this site has embedded content.
+None of the information and records provided on this site has embedded content.

-We do not monitor any of your activities except on our own site, and in regards to analytic reports as follows:
+We do not monitor any of your activities except on our own site, and in regards to only analytic reports as follows:

 Your visit is monitored by Google Analytics that identifies the county of origin, type of technology used, listing of pages that you visit, length of time of visit and live time feed.
 No personal identification is revealed.

 How long we retain your data

 If you leave a comment or have past correspondence with this office, those records are retained according to office policy, usually indefinitely.
 No one else sees them except the Administrator,

 The Archives section of the Library, which holds print and other types of genealogy records by others is not available for viewing by the general public.
 Current researchers wanting their Gillespie or descendant family history records protected may request it added to the Archives.
 Those individuals with an Archived file may update their file and are encouraged to do so for accuracy of content for future generations.
 This is the most protected section of this library, and its future preservation is being carefully evaluated.

 The work of other researchers is not used in this online library unless duplicate copies were found independently, or permission given to the Administrator.

 What rights you have over your data: